-NTSB, FAA investigating small plane crash in Tennessee
+Small plane crashes near Tennessee airport; 2 dead, 1 hurt

 MCMINNVILLE, Tenn.
-(AP) - Authorities are investigating a small plane crash at an airport in Tennessee.
+(AP) - A small plane crashed near a Tennessee airport Tuesday, killing two people and seriously injuring another.

-The Federal Aviation Administration said three people were aboard a single-engine Piper PA-28 airplane that crashed near Warren County Memorial Airport in McMinnville on Tuesday.
-It was not immediately clear if there were any injuries or deaths.
+The Federal Aviation Administration said three people were aboard a single-engine Piper PA-28 airplane that crashed near Warren County Memorial Airport in McMinnville on Tuesday afternoon.

-National Transportation Safety Board spokesman Peter Knudson said the agency was investigating the crash.
-He had no further details.
+The plane took off from the airport and crashed in a nearby field, National Transportation Safety Board spokesman Peter Knudson said.
+A witness told investigators that the plane appeared to be trying to return to the airport when it crashed.

+The identities of the two people who were killed were not immediately released.
+The third person on the plane suffered serious injuries, Knudson said.

-McMinnville is located about 80 miles (128 kilometers) from Nashville.
+McMinnville is located about 80 miles (128 kilometers) northeast of Nashville.

 Sign up for Daily Newsletters